01Ordering Groceries Online

 Insurance can be expensive and there may be times when you do not want to pay for it.
 If you are healthy, it may seem like a big chunk of your paycheck goes to covering health insurance.
 You may have similar feelings about car and renter’s insurance.
 However, if you do end up with an emergency, you can end up spending thousands of dollars without insurance.

-10Set Amount of Fun Money
+10Having Fun Money

-When you are trying to save money and set up a budget, you may be looking for the cheapest option for everything that you do.
-However, there are times when paying a bit more will help you save money.
-It is important to think about how long you are going to use something, how it will affect you in the long-term and your personal habits when it comes to spending.
-Once you do this, you can find ways to save money and time that may look like they cost a bit more money.
+When you are trying to save money and set up a budget, you may be looking for the cheapest option for everything from new shoes to your cable bill.
+But keep in mind that there are times when paying a bit more will help you save money.